hrishi439/Brainwave_Matrix_Intern-/TASK 1/README.md

 # Brainwave_Matrix_Intern Repository

-Welcome to the Brainwave_Matrix_Intern repository!
+Welcome to the Brainwave_Matrix_Intern -TASK 1 repository!

 This repository showcases code developed by [@hrishi439](https://www.linkedin.com/in/hrishikesh-mallela-0a39112ab) during an internship at Brainwave Matrix Solutions.
 It includes tasks assigned as part of the internship program, demonstrating skills in Python programming.